davguy/PDFigCapX-TheXmassheep/README.md

 - Then you are able to run stuff from the VSCode terminal!

 ### Important note on what commands to use and where to put files:
 The file you want being processed needs to sit in the input-pdf directory.
-I have not tested this but I recommend only putting one file there (IMOPORTANT -> see point on filenames).
+I have not tested this but I recommend only putting one file there (IMPORTANT -> see point on filenames).
 The command to run things in the dev container terminal (named bash <yourcontainername>)is the following:

  /opt/conda/envs/pdfigcapx/bin/python src/pdfigcapx/FigCap.py